 Five Ways Taxpayers can Practice Self Defense

 Tax scams can occur at any time throughout the year, but are most active from January to April.
-Dodge a potential surprise attack by an identity thief or scammer by understanding how tax fraud schemes work and how you can help defend yourself against them.
+Dodge a potential surprise attack by understanding how tax fraud schemes work and how you can help defend yourself against them.

 It’s tax time!
 Law-abiding U.S. citizens are sharpening their pencils, gathering receipts and scrambling to find the correct forms to fulfill their duties as taxpayers.

 At the same time, identity thieves and scammers are sharpening their devious skills, inventing new schemes to defraud the government and you.

 “Many tax fraud scams use fear and intimidation with law-abiding citizens, suggesting that they are in trouble with the Internal Revenue Service (IRS),” said Trevor Buxton, who fights fraud every day as a certified fraud examiner and fraud awareness manager at PNC.
 “The one thing that every taxpayer needs to remember is that if you owe taxes, the IRS will first contact you in writing through the United States Postal Service (USPS) – not by telephone and not by email.”

 Learn to defend yourself against some common tax fraud scams by blocking the attack with knowledge, delivering a response when faced by the threat (see tips below), and speeding up your tax filing.

 Buxton says you should put up your defenses if you recognize characteristics of the most common scams:

 - Identity Theft – Topping the list is the unauthorized use of a Social Security number to file a tax return and claim a phony refund.
 The Internet can store your personal information, including your birthdate, address, telephone number, email address and driver’s license number, among others.
 What’s not available on the web may be bought on the black market, such as bank account information and Social Security numbers.
 It also could be picked out of your garbage and recycling bins straight from the curb.